Tropical Storm Debby barrels toward Florida, with potential record-setting rains further north

 The flooding impacts, which could last through Friday, are expected to be especially severe in low-lying areas near the coast, including Savannah, Georgia; Hilton Head, South Carolina; and Charleston, South Carolina.

+Area schools will be dismissed early Monday and schools will be closed Tuesday and Wednesday.

+“We are talking about unprecedented levels of rain which will create unprecedent flooding potential throughout of our community,” Dennis T. Jones, director of emergency management for Chatham County.

-The hurricane center said in an update posted at 11 a.m.
-Sunday that Debby was located about 130 miles (210 kilometers) west-southwest of Tampa, Florida, and about 160 miles (260 kilometers) south-southwest of Cedar Key, Florida.
-The storm was moving north-northwest at 13 mph (21 kph) with maximum sustained winds of 65 mph (105 kph), up from 50 mph (80) just a few hours ago.
+The hurricane center said in an update posted at 2 p.m.
+Sunday that Debby was located about 125 miles (205 kilometers) west-southwest of Tampa, Florida.
+The storm at 13 mph (21 kph) with maximum sustained winds of 65 mph (105 kph).

-Officials also warned of life-threatening storm surge along Florida's Gulf Coast, with 6 to 10 feet of inundation expected Monday between the Ochlockonee and Suwannee rivers.

-“I’d urge all Floridians to be cognizant of the fact that we are going to have a hurricane hit the state, probably a Category 1, but it could be a little bit more powerful than that,” Florida Gov. Ron DeSantis said in a Sunday morning briefing.
+As Debby churned northward, the storm’s outer bands grazed the west coast of Florida on Sunday, flooding streets and bringing power outages.
+Sarasota County officials said most roadways on Siesta Key, a barrier island off the coast of Sarasota, were under water.

 Debby is the fourth named storm of the 2024 Atlantic hurricane season after Tropical Storm Alberto, Hurricane Beryl and Tropical Storm Chris, all of which formed in June.

-The National Hurricane Center in Miami predicted the system will strengthen as it curves off the southwest Florida coast, where the water has been extremely warm.
+The hurricane center predicted the system will strengthen as it curves off the southwest Florida coast, where the water has been extremely warm.

 Tropical storms and hurricanes can trigger river flooding and overwhelm drainage systems and canals.
-Forecasters warned of 6 to 12 inches (150mm to 300 mm) of rain and up to 18 inches (450 mm) in isolated areas of Florida, which could create "locally considerable" flash and urban flooding.
-Forecasters also warned of moderate flooding for some rivers along Florida's West Coast.
+Forecasters warned of 6 to 12 inches (15 centimeters to 30 centimeters) of rain and up to 18 inches (46 centimeters) in isolated areas of Florida.

 Storm surge expected to hit Gulf Coast, including Tampa Bay